Passover or Easter - which should I celebrate?

 The bread: symbol of Christ's body

-Our decision to eat the Passover bread, unleavened bread, bread made without yeast (leaven representing sin) means we understand that Jesus Christ has "put away sin by the sacrifice of Himself" (Hebrews 9:26).
-He willingly consented to suffer an excruciating death for us.
-Christ bore in His body the mental and physical suffering brought on by sin.
+Our decision to eat the Passover bread, unleavened bread, bread made without yeast (leaven representing sin) means we understand this principal of healing that Jesus Christ provided for us.

 Christ possessed the power to forgive sin (Matthew 9:2-6).
 Through the forgiveness of our sins, Christ made possible our receiving of eternal life.
 "I am the bread of life," He said.
 "Your fathers ate the manna in the wilderness, and are dead.
 This is the bread which comes down from heaven, that one may eat of it and not die.
 I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever; and the bread that I shall give is My flesh, which I shall give for the life of the world" (John 6:48-51).